-San Francisco summers are the best weather months.
-This includes the months June, July, August, and late September.
+Late summer and early fall are the best times for weather in San Francisco.
+This includes the months of August, September, and October.
 The warm weather is generally mild at this time, with average highs of 76°F.

 What should you not miss when visiting San Francisco?